 If you visit Yangon, Bagan and Mandalay you may get a limited view of the country; essentially visiting only the Irrawaddy River basin.
 Yangon is the old British colonial town in the Irrawaddy Delta; Bagan and Mandalay are in the "Dry zone" and also part of Burma proper.
-Inle lake, Hsipaw and Pyin-Oo-Lwin are in the Shan hills and are some of the most fascinating and pleasant places to visit.
+Inle lake, Hsipaw and Pyin-Oo-Lwin - all within the Shan state - are some of the most fascinating and pleasant places to visit.
 One more reason to travel there: Shan State is a tribal area and Inle lake a tribal hotspot.

-After the Burmese independance the Burmese (Namar) have been acting rather like colonialists towards the tribal states in the north and east of the country.
+After the Burmese independence the successive Burmese governments have been acting rather like colonialists towards the tribal states in the north and east of the country, and recently in the Western Arakan state hostilities have flared up.
 Shan state was one of the tribal states that did not even want to be part of independent Burma.
-In historic times, some of the Saopha's (kings or chieftains) of the Shan state paid tribute to the Burmese king in Mandalay; but other Saopha's had closer ties with the rulers of Chiang Mai (Lanna) in northern Thailand.
+In historic times, some of the Saophas (kings or chieftains) of the Shan state paid tribute to the Burmese king in Mandalay; but other Saophas had closer ties with the rulers of Chiang Mai (Lanna) in northern Thailand.

 When Burma became an independent republic on 4 January 1948; the Shan people only joined because Bogyoke Aung San promised them the option to separate from Myanmar after a decade if they were unhappy with the central government. (www.wikiwand.com - Wikiwand: Timeline and maps of internal conflicts in Myanmar.)